Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Evaluation

 \subsubsection{RQ2: Contributions of Individual Components in \mainname}

-To answer RQ2, we conduct an ablation study on the SuFu benchmark to quantify the contributions of each component in \mainname.
-Starting from the base case where \mainname synthesizes decision sequences with no checks, system components (grammar pruning, type pruning, and dynamic typing context, as introduced in \autoref{sec:implementation}) are incrementally added, and the impact on performance metrics is evaluated at each stage.
+To answer RQ2, we conduct an ablation study on the SuFu benchmark and the \mainname-220M model to quantify the contributions of each component in \mainname.
+Starting from the base case where \mainname synthesizes decision sequences with no checks, system components (syntactic pruning, type pruning, and dynamic typing context, as introduced in \autoref{sec:implementation}) are incrementally added, and the impact on performance metrics is evaluated at each stage.

 Starting from the base setting, each subsequent enhancement contributes meaningfully to the overall improvement in code generation quality and reliability.